toege/csharp-api-requests-responses/README.md

 1. Fork this repository
 2. Clone your fork to your machine
 3. Open the project in Visual Studio
-4. After building the project, run the `Main` class and use `http://localhost:4000` to test your route implementations

 ## Requirements

-From this point on, you will no longer be given a list of requirements in the same way as previous exercises.
-Requirements will now be presented in the form of API documentation using the OpenAPI spec.
+Requirements for this exercise is presented in the form of API documentation using the OpenAPI spec.

 API documentation is usually defined before building the actual API so that the client and server can both be developed at the same time, working to satisfy the same specification.